abelgacem/topix-jk-site-it/README.md

 - This git repository document some IT projects.
 - The  directory:`docs` contains the documentation which is wrtten using the framework:[Jekyll][url_jekyll] .
 - The static website is build and deployed to a [public IP][prj_deployed_ep] using [Github pages][url_githubpages].
-- A push to the repository update and published the website.
+- A Git push to the repository update and published the website.